DS-100/sp24-grad/gradproject.md

 Within each folder is a zip file `train_images.npz` containing the satellite images as numpy arrays and a `train_labels.npy` file with corresponding damage level labels.

-**Testing**:
-In the main directory there are also the `test_images_hurricane-matthew.npz` and `test_images_flooding-fire.npz` zip files.
+> Testing: In the main directory, there are also the `test_images_hurricane-matthew.npz` and `test_images_flooding-fire.npz` zip files.
 The first contains test images from the `hurricane-matthew` disaster and the latter consists of a combination of test images from `midwest-flooding` and `socal-fire`.

 #### Getting Started
 To help you with onboarding, the agency has provided a starter notebook `starter.ipynb` which will introduce you to the dataset and some useful internal tools.
 After completing the onboarding assignment you will be comfortable with the following: